SmartFi (SMTF) Achieves Self Reported Market Capitalization of $1.02 Billion

-SmartFi (SMTF) traded up 11.2% against the U.S. dollar during the twenty-four hour period ending at 8:00 AM Eastern on March 29th.
-Over the last seven days, SmartFi has traded 11.1% higher against the U.S. dollar.
-SmartFi has a market capitalization of $1.02 billion and $5.79 worth of SmartFi was traded on exchanges in the last 24 hours.
-One SmartFi token can now be purchased for $0.0090 or 0.00000013 BTC on exchanges.
+SmartFi (SMTF) traded up 104.4% against the dollar during the 24 hour period ending at 9:00 AM E.T. on April 1st.
+One SmartFi token can now be bought for about $0.0235 or 0.00000034 BTC on exchanges.
+During the last seven days, SmartFi has traded up 190% against the dollar.
+SmartFi has a market cap of $1.02 billion and $446.31 worth of SmartFi was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.